SuppieRK/jiqs/README.md

 # JIQS

+> The work on this software project is in no way associated with my employer nor with the role I'm having at my
+> employer.
+>
+> I maintain this project alone and as much or as little as my **spare time** permits using my **personal** equipment.

 JIQS (pronounced as "jicks," rhyming with "kicks") repository offers a template for the alternative highly customizable Java microservice stack with focus on simplicity, modularity and control over dependencies where each piece can be determined individually and excluded / replaced.

-It should also open a path for [platform engineers](https://platformengineering.org/blog/what-is-platform-engineering) to craft a bigger abstraction, tailored for specific company business needs to reduce friction during development.
+It opens a path for [platform engineers](https://platformengineering.org/blog/what-is-platform-engineering) to craft a bigger abstraction, tailored for specific company business needs to reduce friction during development.

+Please, review each module `README.md` files for more specific information, as well as comments in the codebase.

 ## What contributes to the simplicity?